uiri/Gunboat-Diplomacy/README.md

       If attacking player has state religion, bonus loyalty for population NOT in that religion

-      Allows choice between Fanatic types
+      Religions fluctuate wildly

+      No change in loyalty

     Religions:

       Orthodox (symbol: ☦)

         "I believe in one God, Father Almighty, Creator of heaven and earth, and of all things visible and invisible.
 And in one Lord Jesus Christ, the only-begotten Son of God, begotten of the Father before all ages;"

-        Holy city: Constantinopolis

         Fanatic: Varagnian (bonus for Artillery)

       Catholic (symbol: ✝)

         "Now the Catholic Faith is this: We worship One God in Trinity and Trinity in Unity, neither confounding the Persons nor dividing the substance."

-        Holy city: Roma

         Fanatic: Crusader (bonus for Tanks)